nvidia-holoscan/holohub/tutorials/cuda_mps/README.md

 There are other customizations available in CUDA MPS as well.
 Please refer to the CUDA MPS [documentation](https://docs.nvidia.com/deploy/mps/index.html#topic_5_1_1) to know more about them.
+Please note that concurrently running Holoscan applications may increase the GPU device memory footprint.
+Therefore, one needs to be careful about hitting the GPU memory size and [potential delay due to page faults](https://developer.nvidia.com/blog/improving-gpu-memory-oversubscription-performance/).

 ## Performance Benefits